-While browsing, we often come across useful information in random websites, but when we want to note it down, our efforts go in vain when we see a window saying “Sorry, this functionality has been disabled by the administrator” because the right-click option has been disabled by the site administrator.
-If the information is a how-to guide or something then it could be a lifesaver for us at times.
-Clearly, jotting it down or paraphrasing it again is a laborious activity.
-One option would be save the entire web page for offline reading.
+While browsing, we often come across useful information on random websites, but when we want to note it down, our efforts go in vain when we see a window saying “Sorry, this functionality has been disabled by the administrator” because the right-click option has been disabled by the site administrator.
+If the information is a how-to guide or something, then it could be a lifesaver for us at times.
+Jotting it down or paraphrasing it again is a laborious activity.
+One option would be to save the entire web page for offline reading.
 But if you need to copy only parts of the text, then these options may make more sense.

 How to enable right click on websites

 Let us take a look at some of the ways to re-enable right click on websites & copy from right click disabled websites or blogs, which have turned it off on their web pages, via browser settings or by using third-party tools.

 1. Using a Code method

 In this method, all you need to do is remember the below string, or right it down at some place safe:

 From now on, whenever you come across a web page, in which the right-click option has been disabled, just copy the above code, paste it in the browser address bar and hit enter.
 That’s it!

 You will now be able to access the right-click context menu options on the fly.
 But, the downside here is you need to use it every time in order to access the right-click menu.

 3. Other methods

 If your intention is just to copy text from the web page then you can do it easily either by looking into the source code of the web page.
 Hit Ctrl+U and find the required text and then copy.